Unlocking the Secrets of the Brain

 New research explores how abstract concepts are represented in the brain across cultures, languages

-Researchers at Carnegie Mellon University have explored the regions of the brain where concrete and abstract concepts materialize.
-A new study now explores if people who grow up in different cultures and speak different languages form these concepts in the same regions of the brain.
+On-going research at Carnegie Mellon University has explored the regions of the brain where concrete and abstract concepts materialize.
+A new study is now exploring if people who grow up in different cultures and speak different languages form these concepts in the same regions of the brain.

 “We wanted to look across languages to see if our cultural backgrounds influence how we understand, how we perceive abstract ideas like justice,” said Roberto Vargas, a doctoral candidate in psychology at the Dietrich College of Humanities and Social Sciences and lead author on the study.